phaustin/a301_students_eoas/notebooks/week1/week1_topics.md

 * Go to https://github.com and get a github account if  you don't have one.

-* Send me a message on canvas with your github uxer id
+* Send me a message on canvas with your github user id

 * Read Stull Chapter 2 through page 38.  (https://www.eoas.ubc.ca/books/Practical_Meteorology/)